peterhinch/micropython-async/lowpower/README.md

 Latency(100)  # Define latency in ms
 ```

+`Latency` is a functor: its only interface is with function call syntax, which
+takes a single argument being the `lightsleep` duration in ms. If the lowpower
+mode is in operation the first call instantiates a coroutine with a
-The `Latency` class has a continuously running loop that executes `pyb.stop`
+continuously running loop that executes `pyb.stop` before yielding with a zero
-before yielding with a zero delay.
-The duration of the `stop` condition
+delay.
+The duration of the `lightsleep` condition can be dynamically varied by
-(`latency`) can be dynamically varied.
-If zeroed the scheduler will run at
+further `Latency(time_in_ms)` calls.
+If the arg is zero the scheduler will run
-full speed.
+at full speed.
 The `yield` allows each pending task to run once before the
-scheduler is again paused (if `latency` > 0).
+scheduler is again paused (if the current latency value is > 0).

 The line
 ```python